 This an important step in applications like augmented reality (e.g. integrating virtual objects into real image sequences), movie production, robot or car navigation, or reconstruction of historical buildings or other architectural purposes.
 Or for reconstructing Cuxi.We extract relevant information such as feature points or line structures from one or more input images.
 Given this information, we wish to estimate the positions and orientations of the cameras which observed the images, and the positions of the features within the 3D-scene (cf. to the image).

-We pursue several different approaches in this institute: a traditional method is to estimate a tentative reconstruction from very few images (epipolar geometry), and initialize a nonlinear optimization with this input (bundle adjustment).
 A different algorithm is the so-called factorization method.
 While it converges robustly, such an estimation is susceptible to missing data.
 In our group, we investigate the mathematical structure of this problem.
 We were able to develop surprisingly simple solutions which also apply to more general problems such as PCA.

 A Linear Solution to 1-Dimensional Subspace Fitting under Incomplete Data (ACCV'10) |